Washington State Regulations for Equine Massage Therapist Licensing:

-Washington State Regulations for Equine Massage Licensing Programs: WA State requires a licensure, “Large Animal Endorsement”, from the Department of Health, Board of Massage and the course of study being from an approved WA State school.
-Each State’s laws governing equine massage differ.
-This program is based on WA State Approved Massage School requirements, set forth by the Department of Health Board of Massage.
-WA State requires current WA State Licensed Massage (human) Practitioners (LMP), wanting to add the Large Animal Endorsement, to their existing license, to receive 100 hours of equine massage course study and from an approved WA State School.
-For students who do not have a human license (LMP), but want to receive an equine endorsement, 300 hours course study is required from an approved WA State School in order to practice equine massage as a vocation in WA State.
+Students who want to practice in the State of Washington, need to be aware that WA.
+State requires a licensure, “Large Animal Endorsement”, from the Department of Health, Board of Massage and the course of study being from an approved WA State school.
+Each State’s laws governing equine massage differ therefore out of state students need to be aware of their states regulations.
+WA State requires current WA State Licensed Massage (human) Therapist (LMT), wanting to add the Large Animal Endorsement, to their existing license, to receive 100 hours of equine massage course of study.
+Students who do not have a human license (LMT), need to take the 300 hour course of study.

-- Attend and graduate from Langley Equine Studies which is an approved school
+- Attend and graduate from Langley Equine Studies

 - Apply and obtain your license/certificate from the DOH Board of Massage

 The Board of Massage application also requires an applicant to take an HIV course and pass their jurisprudence exam (on-line).

 National Board of Certification for Animal Accupressure and Massage